 This year more than 85,000 graduating seniors at participating schools were asked to complete a survey covering a range of areas from quality of teaching to recreational facilities.
 Overall, 27,561 students completed the survey; a response rate of 32%.

 The Princeton Review

-The Princeton Review named Bentley one of the nation’s Best Colleges and Universities and one of the "Best Northeastern Schools" for 2012.
-Student surveys ranked Bentley:
+The Princeton Review named Bentley one of the nation’s Best Colleges and Universities and one of the "Best Northeastern Schools" for 2016.
+Student surveys also ranked Bentley:

 In the university's profile, student comments included:

-Bentley is ranked #4 in The Princeton Review and PC Magazine survey of the Top 20 Wired Campuses for 2008-09.
+Bentley ranked #4 in The Princeton Review and PC Magazine survey of the Top 20 Wired Campuses for 2008-09.
 The ranking honors schools with the most comprehensive technology offerings.
 The survey focused on academics, student resources, infrastructure, wireless networks, and tech support — including questions on everything from advanced computer science programs and online lectures to computer labs and online security.
-Bentley also ranked #3 in the 2004 survey done by The Princeton Review and Forbes.com.

 Parade Magazine named Bentley one of the top schools in the country for Business and Accounting.
 The magazine questioned top guidance counselors for their picks of outstanding schools.